fbpx

 Are There Vegetarian/Vegan Options?

-If you are vegan or vegetarian, you’ll definitely want to contact the luau directly to see what they can do.
+If you are vegan or vegetarian, you’ll want to contact the luau directly to see what they can do.
 The same goes for other dietary restrictions.

 Image of a woman wearing a yellow Hawaiian dress and a big white flower in her hair.